 At early stages of training, the budget $s_{\text{mean}}$ is relatively high, reflecting an exploration phase where multiple attention heads are actively used.
 As training progresses, $s_{\text{mean}}$ gradually decreases, indicating a transition toward a more selective and efficient allocation of heads.
 Importantly, we observe a strong alignment between training and validation curves, with no noticeable gap.
 This suggests that the learned budget generalizes well and does not overfit to the training data.
 At the same time, the validation accuracy steadily improves and remains stable as $s_{\text{mean}}$ decreases.
 This indicates that reducing the number of active heads does not harm performance.
 On the contrary, the model learns to discard redundant heads while preserving or improving predictive accuracy, highlighting an effective transition from exploration to exploitation.

 \textbf{Adaptation to input complexity.} We then evaluate how the predicted budget varies with input difficulty.
-Based on the results from Section~\ref{tab:main_results}, we focus on two representative datasets: SNLI, and Yelp, which exhibit different levels of task complexity.
-For each dataset, we construct three categories of inputs: \textit{Simple}, \textit{Medium}, and \textit{Hard}.
+For each dataset, we construct three categories of inputs: \textit{Simple}, \textit{Hard}, and \textit{Very hard}.
 Figure~\ref{fig:budget_boxplots} presents the distribution of $s$ across these categories.

 Across all datasets, we observe a consistent increase of $s$ with input complexity.
 Simple inputs require only a small fraction of attention heads, while more complex inputs trigger higher budgets.
 This trend is particularly clear on SNLI, where logically challenging examples require more heads, and on Yelp, where nuanced sentiment leads to higher computational demand.
 These results demonstrate that BudgetFormer effectively adapts its computational effort to the input.
 The model allocates more resources when necessary while remaining efficient on simpler examples, leading to a form of conditional computation at the head level.